wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-5.rst

 * **pickling support for numarray** - hasn't started yet, but next on the list

-More importantly, we're getting very close to able to import the python part of the original numpy with only import modifications and running it's tests.
+More importantly, we're getting very close to be able to import the python part of the original numpy with only import modifications, and running its tests.
 Most tests will fail at this point, however it'll be a good start for another chapter :-)